-Does your dog suffer from yeast infections, ear infections, excessive itching etc?
+Does your dog suffer from yeast infections, ear infections, excessive scratching etc?

 Today we’re going to talk about Yeast Infections.
 Yay!
 This is actually a very common thing we’re asked about and when we asked customers what they wanted a video on Yeast Infections was high on the list.